oh6400/Socket-Send-Data-Multi-Threaded-Producer-Consumer/README.md

 # Socket-Send-Data-Multi-Threaded-Producer-Consumer
-I learned how to create multi-threaded programs, and learned how to use sockets to transmit and receive data.
+This project is based on the producer-consumer model.
+Throughout the project, I employed C++ to implement multi-execution continuation programs and utilized sockets for data exchange.
+I undertook this exercise to deepen my understanding of these concepts and their practical application.

 # Description
 ## Client: